-As with any part of the garden, a pond will need regular maintenance to keep it weed free with the plants in it kept to scale.
-The extra dimension in a pond is the water itself.
+As with any part of the garden, a pond will need regular maintenance to keep plants in check, especially as pond plants can be vigorous growers.

-Clear, non-smelly pond water without a pump and filtration system relies on the correct balance of plants to water.
+Without a pump and filtration system, you will need the correct balance of plants to keep your water clean and clear.
 All ponds green up a little when the water warms up but don’t panic – if the balance is right it will quickly clear again.
-The removal of seedheads will also help reduce weeding and thinning in the future.
+The removal of seedheads will also help reduce weeding and thinning in future.

-Discover four tips for summer pond maintenance, to keep it spick and span, below.
+Discover four tips for summer pond maintenance, below.

 Top up the water

 Top up water as it evaporates in summer, causing the level to drop.
 Ideally use rainwater from a butt around once a week or as needed.
-If you only have tap water available add smaller amounts more often.
+If you have only tap water available, leave it to rest for 24 hours before adding to the pond, to enable any harmful chemicals such as chlorine, to evaporate.
 Take a look at our six ways to save water in the garden, so you always have a supply of rainwater to use.

 Clear decaying vegetation

-Clear decaying vegetation, including that from water lilies, which increases nitrogen levels, turning water green while building up a layer of sediment at the bottom, which can make the pond smell.
+Clear decaying vegetation, including old water lily leaves, which can increase nitrogen levels, turning water green while building up a layer of sediment at the bottom, which can make the pond smell.
 Remove dead or dying foliage frequently.

 Remove pond algae